luciusmagn/lambdas-and-logos/book.typ

 what enables them to translate messy human systems into computational models that actually serve their intended purpose.

-Meanwhile, a *researcher* in programming explores the theoretical foundations, develops new paradigms, creates programming languages, or investigates computational limits.
+Meanwhile, a *researcher*#footnote[_Computer scientist_ also feels appropriate] in programming explores the theoretical foundations, develops new paradigms, creates programming languages, or investigates computational limits.
 They may work on problems that won't have practical applications for decades, if ever, but their work expands our understanding of what's possible and pushes the boundaries of our field.

+In my free time, I like to guide my programming activities according to the following mantra:

+#quote[
+    _Program in such a way that any practical appliaction of your code is purely coincidental_ ]

+This is great for having fun, and for learning a lot.
+It is important to make a distinction, which a lot of programmers of all skill levels sometimes fail to make, and that is that free-time, open-source and commercial programming are all different disciplines#footnote[
+    And don't get me started on the needs and conventions of different fields.
+Commercial web-development is a completely different world from programming in the automotive industry, and not just because of the technologies used, but how they are used.
+]

-It's worth noting that many people who aren't programmers write code.
-Scientists use scripting languages to analyze data.
-Accountants create Excel formulas.
+It is also worth noting that many people who aren't programmers write code.
+Scientists use scripting languages to analyze data.#footnote[
+    Or go the exact opposite directions and raw-dog Fortran, or alternatively use Julia.
+    Jupyter Notebooks are also very popular among scientists.
+] Accountants create Excel formulas.
 System administrators write automation scripts.
 With the advent of large language models and AI assistants, the number of people who can produce functional code without deep programming knowledge will increase dramatically.